 Investors are more willing to pay up for companies with massive growth opportunities.
 The 2019 OECD report, Owners of the World’s Listed Companies, found that while only 10% of the world’s listed companies are listed in the US, it holds 36% of the global market value.
 The US also has the largest listed companies in terms of market capitalisation.

-- Diversification of political and currency risk
+Diversification of political and currency risk

 is part and parcel of investing.
 As investors, our goal is to minimize the amount

 Then there is the volatility of the Malaysian Ringgit.
 Look at the 5-year USD/MYR chart below, it is certainly not for the faint-hearted.